dtromb/logic/README.md

 # logic
-A presentation of predicate caclulus logic systems suitable for basic logic processing.
+A presentation of predicate caclulus logical systems in Go, suitable for basic logic processing.

+      This project is in early development.